OTRF/Blog-Website/docs/_posts/2021-06-22-ossem_generation_xpath_queries.md

 author: jose
 ---

-In this blogpost, we will introduce the [OSSEM Detection Modeling](https://github.com/OTRF/OSSEM-DM) project and how we can leverage its content to define **XPath queries** in order to define a more effective data collection strategy when working with [Azure Sentinel To-Go](https://github.com/OTRF/Azure-Sentinel2Go).
+In this blogpost, we will introduce the [OSSEM Detection Model](https://github.com/OTRF/OSSEM-DM) project and show you how to use it to create Windows Event **XPath queries**.
+These XPath queries can then be used to improve your data collection strategy.

 # Prerequisites

-In order to get a better understanding of the OSSEM project and its Data Dictionaries component, we recommend you to read the following blogpost: [OSSEM Data Dictionaries: Correlating Security Telemetry](https://blog.openthreatresearch.com/ossem_security_telemetry_correlation)
+We highly recommend reading the following blog post about OSSEM Data Dictionaries (DD): [OSSEM Data Dictionaries: Correlating Security Telemetry](https://blog.openthreatresearch.com/ossem_security_telemetry_correlation).
+That should provide some context about the project.

-# Introducing OSSEM - Detection Modeling
+# OSSEM Detection Model

 ### What is OSSEM?

-Open Source Security Events Metadata (OSSEM) is a community-led project that focuses primarily on the documentation and standardization of security event logs from diverse data sources and operating systems.
+The Open Source Security Events Metadata (OSSEM) is a community-led project that focuses primarily on the documentation and standardization of security event logs from diverse data sources and operating systems.
 Security events are documented in a `data dictionary (DD)` format, and they can be used as a reference while mapping data sources to data analytics used to validate the detection of adversarial techniques.
 In addition, the project provides a `common data model (CDM)` that can be used for data engineers during data normalization procedures to allow security analysts to query and analyze data across diverse data sources.
 Finally, the project also provides documentation about the structure and relationships identified in specific data sources to facilitate the development of data analytics and adversary behavior representation from a data perspective.
-This relationships are stored under the `detection model (DM)` section of the project.
+These relationships are stored under the `detection model (DM)` section of the project.

 ![](assets/images/blog/ossem_correlating_events/2021-06-21_01_ossem_components.png)

-### What are Detection Relationships?
+### What are Data Relationships?

-Relationships are structures that can help us to describe and represent actions and behaviors (group of related actions) that can be performed within a network environment.
-The term `detection` helps us to categorize some of these relationships as potentially performed by adversaries.
-[OSSEM detection relationships](https://github.com/OTRF/OSSEM-DM/tree/main/relationships) are stored in an easy to consume format,`yaml`.
-Here is an example of a detection relationship that describes the action of a [user requesting access to a file](https://github.com/OTRF/OSSEM-DM/blob/main/relationships/user_requested_access_to_file.yml):
+Data relationships are structures that can help us describe and represent actions and behaviors (group of related actions) that can be performed within a network environment.
+The [OSSEM relationships](https://github.com/OTRF/OSSEM-DM/tree/main/relationships) are stored in an easy to consume `yaml` format.
+Here is an example of a relationship that describes the action of a [user requesting access to a file](https://github.com/OTRF/OSSEM-DM/blob/main/relationships/user_requested_access_to_file.yml):

 ```yaml
 name: User requested access to File